No Doubt Removes 'Looking Hot' Video After Charges Of Racism

 No Doubt has removed their latest music video from the Internet after viewers complained that the band was being racist with its take on the Wild West.

-The music video features singer Gwen Stefani in stereotypical Native American garb and being abducted cowboys (other members of the band).
-Finally, a fellow Native American saves her - band member Tony Kana who tries to look like the chief.
+The music video features singer Gwen Stefani in stereotypical Native American garb - and high heels - and being abducted cowboys (other members of the band).
+Finally, a fellow Native American saves her: band member Tony Kana, who tries to look like the chief.

 Members made derisive comments like "Racist?
 No Doubt" and "tried to make bondage of a Native woman sexy."